What is Pesto Modenese?

 How to make Pesto Modenese

-Simply peel the garlic cloves, remove the leaves from the rosemary sprigs, and finely chop.
 Add the ingredients to your mortar and use the pestle to grind them until you reach your desired consistency.
-We like to keep it a little chunky, but continue working it if you prefer a smoother mouthfeel.
+We like to keep it chunky, but continue working on it if you prefer a smoother mouthfeel.